Aliases for PYGL Gene

 GeneCards Summary for PYGL Gene

 PYGL (Phosphorylase, Glycogen, Liver) is a Protein Coding gene.
-Diseases associated with PYGL include glycogen storage disease due to liver glycogen phosphorylase deficiency and glycogen storage disease vi.
-Among its related pathways are Activation of cAMP-Dependent PKA and Metabolism.
+Diseases associated with PYGL include glycogen storage disease vi and glycogen storage disease due to liver glycogen phosphorylase deficiency.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include protein homodimerization activity and drug binding.
 An important paralog of this gene is PYGB.

 UniProtKB/Swiss-Prot for PYGL Gene